emaicus/Rangers-and-Ruffians/classes.md

 Often eccentric, wizards are known to be wayfarers and meddlers.
 Most keep to themselves, approaching others only to entwine them in schemes only they know about.
 Wizards arrive precisely when they mean to.
 **Standings:** Wizards are known to be friends to all races, and get along particularly well with Halflings and Rangers.
 ##### Abilities:
-  * Sword and the Satchel: You are gifted a never ending satchel.
+  * The Sword and the Satchel: You begin your adventure with a bottomless satchel.
-  * Looming Presence: You can use your magic to impress and intimidate creatures with lower intelligence.
+  * Looming Presence: Gain advantage when attempting to intimidate anything of lower intelligence than yourself.
-  * The Hand of God: When you are in dire trouble, your luck vastly increases.
-  * Pointy Hatted Wanderer: Nature itself often aids you in your travels.
-(Increased Perception in the wilds)
-  * Walking Stick: You start with a wizard's staff.
+  * Walking Stick: You begin your adventure with a wizard's staff. + 1 damage to all spells.

 ##### Stats:
   * Dexterity: 1